BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !battle(["Titania", :TITANIA1, 0], "Fairy Tale Field")

 The Fairy Tale Field boosts Fairy and Dragon moves, along with giving Fire moves a Dragon sub-typing.
 It also boosts Steel moves and gives them effectiveness on Dragon.
 Defensively, Steel types already resist Fairy and Dragon, so with the nerf to Fire moves, Titania definitely uses the type best positioned on this field.
 Instead of Sandstorm, this fight is accompanied by Hail, which allows her Sandslash to outspeed and set up Aurora Veil if it likes.
 Past that, Empoleon, Excadrill, and Mega Scizor are all very strong steel types with lots of coverage, the latter even having a very nasty Technician, field boosted, priority Bullet Punch, and Excadrill a nasty boosted Smart Strike.
 Klefki is very annoying as usual thanks to prankster Paralysis on command but also humorously can sweep you with Calm Mind and boosted Draining Kiss to heal.
 As you'd expect, her Aegislash five levels above the cap with insane boosts on three of its moves is no slouch - bulking up when it uses King's Shield and getting stronger when it attacks, priority or otherwise.
-On top of this, Excadrill and Aegislash have Magical Seeds, protecting their Pokémon for a turn, lowering your stats if you try to attack them, and allowing them each to set up a +3 Swords Dance.
+On top of this, Excadrill and Aegislash have Magical Seeds, protecting their Pokemon for a turn, lowering your stats if you try to attack them, and allowing them each to set up a +3 Swords Dance.
 Scary!

 There are a good number of strategies that remain for you to use, thankfully.
-A Pokémon with Protect, Swords Dance, and a move like Earthquake or Brick Break can probably sweep through most of the team with a bit of speed control support as long as they can live a priority attack or two.
+A Pokemon with Protect, Swords Dance, and a move like Earthquake or Brick Break can probably sweep through most of the team with a bit of speed control support as long as they can live a priority attack or two.
 There are a ton of abilities and moves that allow you to gain Defense, so if you're able to deal with Klefki and Empoleon there may be a working strategy involving going all in on Defense boosts to neutralize her attack boosts and such.
 There are also some boosts to attacks and abilities: Mystical Fire / Magician and Sparkling Aria / Oceanic Operetta do get boosted here if you want to try to sweep with your starter Delphox or Primarina!
 Queenly Majesty gives a boost to damage, combine this with its natural ability to cancel out Bullet Punch and Shadow Sneak, and Tsareena may end up being very helpful here.
 The Magical Seed giving a free turn can also be used by you, with the added bonus of you being able to hard switch in to a contact move to force a stat lower on one of her party members if need be.
 If you're really stuck, you can literally consider going 6 Magical Seeds held to grant yourself 6 free turns - this is what I did once upon a time to win this fight with a Fairy monotype.

 For winning, you'll get the *Alloy Badge*, boosting the level cap to 90.
 You also get *TM91 Flash Cannon*.